mac-comp127/headline-generator/README.md

 Optional Challenge Task
 ---

-Make it so that the headline generator keeps a running list of every substitution it has applied with a headline, and never applies the same one twice in the same headline (so that you don’t get e.g. “OBAMA TO WEB OBAMA”).
+Make it so that the headline generator keeps a running list of every substitution it has applied with a headline, and never applies the same one twice in the same headline (so that you don’t get e.g. “OBAMA TO WED OBAMA”).
 This is quite tricky!